 Looking forward to the Surface Pro 5?
 The next generation of Microsoft’s powerful two-in-one mobile computer is expected to have faster processors, a better screen, more RAM, and debut with an updated version of Windows.
-Unfortunately, it might be available soon.
+And it might be available soon.

 This new generation of Core processors are improved versions of last year’s 14nm Skylake series.
 They won’t be dramatically faster than their predecessors, but Intel is promising 12% to 19% improvements in real-world performance.
 Plus, the Kaby Lake chip will offer hardware-accelerated decoding and encoding of 4K video while using just 3.2 watts, and will enable 4K output at 60Hz over an HDMI cable.
 Hopefully, Intel also managed to iron out the power management issues that bedeviled Skylake-based devices like the Surface Pro 4 at launch.

-Windows 10 Update 2
+Windows 10 Creators Update

 A Surface Pen will still be bundled with Microsoft’s next tablet, and this active pen will allegedly be able to recharge from the SP5, rather than using a battery that needs to be replaced.